Home » Tools » Home Construction » The Best Trim Installation Tools For DIY or Pro

 Uses:

-• Cleanup of dust on floor and around miter saw after job is done.
+• Clean up dust on the floor and around the miter saw after the job.

 Trim installation tools generate a lot of dust from the saws, wood chips from drilling holes, and sheetrock dust from any minor wall modifications.
-Therefore, you’ll need a vacuum to cleanup the mess and reach all the hard to reach places.
+Therefore, you’ll need a vacuum to clean up the mess and reach all the hard-to-reach places.
 Why not sweep?
-It raises dust up into the air and creates a larger issue.
+It raises dust in the air and creates a more significant issue.

 9. Miter saw dust hood to prevent dust in the house

-My wife refuses to let me have the miter saw in the house when trimming.
+Many homeowners refuse to use a miter saw in the house when trimming.

-Miter saws generate a lot of it but to have it outside is an incredible inconvenience.
+Miter saws generate a lot of it, but having it outside is an incredible inconvenience.

 This lighted Rousseau dust hood will work wonders for catching dust and providing a lighted work area for safety and accuracy.
-Not sure you’ll use it after the trim installation is done?
-Well, consider it’s a great addition to your garage to not have dust there either.
+Will you use it after the trim installation is done?
+Well, consider it a great addition to your garage to avoid dust.

 10. Jigsaw for coping trim during installation